USATF Masters Outdoor Championships: Olympians

 Numerous Olympians have competed at the USA Masters Outdoor Championships.
 In 1968 Bruce MacDonald won two gold medals.
 Johnny Kelley, winner at the Boston Marathon, was also the winner of the M50+ division Marathon race, Bud Held won the javelin in 218’-2”, and Fortune Gordien won in his discus throw category.
 Gordien and George Rhoden (a Jamaican Olympian) won gold at the 1969 meet.
 Bud Held broke the masters world record in the javelin with 229’-3” throw at the 1970 meet.
 The July 1970 meet also included Arthur Barnard, Boo Morcom, Bob Richards, and Steve Seymour as competitors.

 Payton Jordan (1964 and 1968 Olympic Coach) won 100 and 200 meters at the 1989 meet.

 Jim Burnett competed at the 1980 Masters Outdoor Championship was an alternate leg on the 1968 Olympics relay team.

 The 1994 Outdoor meet included Tom Gage, Phil Mulkey, Deby LaPlante Sweezey, and Fred Sowerby (an Antigua and Barbuda Olympian).

 1996, Kate Schmidt (age 42) won the javelin at the Masters National Outdoor Track and Field Championship, Spokane, WA.

 Jo Ann Terry Grissom won the shot put at the 2003 meet.

 The 2009 Meet included Ed Burke, Dick Cochran, Trish Porter, and Karl Smith (Jamaica Olympian).

 Ed Burke, Kip Janvrin, Sunder Nix, Jason Rouser and Chris Williams (Jamaican Olympian) competed at the 2013 meet.

 Chaunté Lowe won the high jump at the July 2015 USA Masters Outdoor Track and Field Championship.

 Walter Dix won the 100 meter dash at the 2017 meet in 10.28.
 Michelle Rohl and Jim Barrineau competed at the 2019 Ames, Iowa meet.

+2024 included Michelle Rohl, Allen James and Ed Burke (hammer thrower) Nigerian Olympian Olutoyin Augustus "Toyin" also competed in 2024.

+2025, Joetta Clark Diggs won the W60 200 meter dash.
+Jim Barrineau and Garth Robinson competed at the meet as well.